 There was now a dynamic to the game as patterns disintegrated and reformed with rapid fluidity.
 As the French weaved their poetry, the Germans pressed in their athletic style, suppressing and harrying, but always with purpose.
 In contrasting styles, Platini probed and Breitner bustled, but neither could find a way through their opponent’s defences.

 In the incident, Battiston lost two teeth, had three broken ribs and suffered damage to his back that he carries to this day.
-Later he stated – to his eternal credit: “I feel no hate”.
-The defender who recovered from the injuries suffered sufficiently to resume his career before finally retiring in 1991, related the incident in an interview last year.
-Schumacher was always a controversial character and after his career ended, caused uproar in Germany with accusations of substance-abuse and similar misdemeanours.
+Later he stated, to his eternal credit: “I feel no hate.”
+The defender who recovered from the injuries suffered sufficiently to resume his career before finally retiring in 1991, related the incident a few years ago.
+Schumacher was always a controversial character and after his career ended, caused uproar in Germany with accusations of substance abuse and similar misdemeanours.
 Although shocking to many people, some may be less surprised it was Schumacher that was involved.